noahehall/theBookOfNoah/0current/architectural thinking/devops/devops.md

 - ITSM: IT Service Management: service delivery is important to the overall process of software development

 - ITIL: information technology infrastructure library; the first ITSM framework

   - a process model based view of controlling and managing services; suitable more for a watefall dev cycle
   - phases
     - service strategy
     - service design
     - service transition
     - service operation

+- data warehouse: inventory of all IT assets, and the relationships between them

 ## five levels of devops